seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

 by IMA.js, and our post entity factory.
 We'll take a look at how to do this properly in a moment.

+### Service class

 You now may be wondering what is the point of the service class.
 Why, the service class is not that useful in our tutorial, but it would be essential in a bigger application.
-The resource should handle only sending requests and processing responses without any high-level operations.
-The service class is there to take care of the high-level stuff.
+The **resource should handle only sending requests and processing responses** without any high-level operations.
+The **service class is there to take care of the high-level stuff**.
 For example, should we have a REST API that provides us with paged access to posts and we would want to fetch all posts since a specific one, this would be handled by the service.
 The service would fetch the necessary pages from the REST API, construct the result and